Who can use this feature?

 Request and Response Bodies are the content messages or payloads sent back and forth during a request.

 Some of the details in Request and Response Bodies can be super powerful for debugging.
-However, because these bodies often carry submitted form data, these bodies are likely to contain some sensitive information that FullStory would never want to capture.
+However, because these bodies often carry submitted form data, these bodies are likely to contain some sensitive information that Fullstory would never want to capture.

 - Methods